sirprize/dojomat/readme.md

-# Dojod
+# Dispatched

 Core components for single page apps based on the dojo widget architecture and history API

 ## Introduction

-Dojod is a set of mixins providing a framework for single page apps based on the [History API](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history/) on top of the [Dojo widget](http://dojotoolkit.org/documentation/tutorials/1.7/templated/) architecture.
+Dispatched is a set of mixins providing a framework for single page apps based on the [History API](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history/) on top of the [Dojo widget](http://dojotoolkit.org/documentation/tutorials/1.7/templated/) architecture.
 Request routing is handled by [Routed](https://github.com/sirprize/routed).
 Currently there is no fallback behavior for hash-based routing but this probably wouldn't be too hard to implement - most likely, this functionality would go into _App.handleState() and _Widget.go()

 ## _App